 ITS will participate in the design of an exhaust silencer for a gas turbine / combustion turbine with a power above 40 MW for simple cycle operation and above 60 MW for combined cycle operation (each) in the context of a project of refurbishment (conversion for simple cycle operation) of a power generation unit near Kingston upon Hull (North Lincolnshire) in England.

 Of course, this soundproofing equipment must have a sound transmission loss particularly important.
 But in addition, with a flow rate being above 140 kg/s at a temperature of nearly 550°C, the flow speed of exhaust gas into the silencer will be extremely high, requiring a specific design of the silencer in particular with respect to issues related to aerodynamic and to self-noise.

 Therefore, the simulation of the insertion loss (with or without flow noise) as well as of the total pressure loss of the silencer (whose splitters will be equipped of extremities with a special aerodynamic shaping) in the foreseen operation conditions was performed by the means of the software SILDIS (cf. acoustics simulation software)

-Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to mechanical and thermal extreme solicitations will be incorporated into the design as required.
+Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to mechanical and thermal extreme solicitations will be accounted on the occasion of the design of this silencer for a gas turbine / combustion turbine as required.

 In addition, the course of this project shows - once again - the possibilities for design and optimization of soundproofing equipment of the software SILDIS, whose computing power and reliability, as well as whose versatility made of it a choice tool for the selection of products and construction systems for many projects of sound insulation.